adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/meeting-minutes/Meeting-Minutes-2-(20-28)-24.md

 ## Agenda
 1. Submit Final Software Development Plan (SDP)
-2. Work requirement and design specification documents.
+2. Worked on requirement and design specification documents.
 Finish by March 4th as per our SDP.
-3. Continue working on the implementation of the game.
+4. Continue working on the implementation of the game.
 Will be based on design specifiation documention after its completed.

 ## Notes